 The Committee will consist of three (3) members, and no more than five (5) members2 appointed by the CEO.

 The CEO will appoint the Chair and members of the Committee.
 The Chair is counted as one of the members of the Committee.

 Members will be appointed for an initial period no less than three (3) years and not exceeding five (5) years, after which they will be eligible for extension or re-appointment for a further term/s subject to a formal review of their performance (noting that the total term on the Committee will not exceed eight (8) years).

-The chair must be appointed for one (1) term only for a period of at least three (3) years, with a maximum period of five (5) years.
-The term of appointment for the chair can be extended but any extension must not cause the total term to exceed five (5) years as a chair of the Audit and Risk Committee.
+The Chair must be appointed for one (1) term only for a period of at least three (3) years, with a maximum period of five (5) years.
+The term of appointment for the Chair can be extended but any extension must not cause the total term to exceed five (5) years as a Chair of the Audit and Risk Committee.

-The members should collectively develop, possess and maintain a broad range of skills and experience relevant to the operations, governance and financial management of IPC, the environment in which IPC operates and the contribution that the Committee makes to IPC.
+The members should collectively develop, possess and maintain a broad range of skills and experience relevant to the operations, governance and financial management of the IPC, the environment in which the IPC operates and the contribution that the Committee makes to the IPC.
 At least one member of the Committee must have accounting or related financial management experience with an understanding of accounting and auditing standards in a public sector environment.